Choirmaster Gareth Malone has had his work cut out. He’s been working in schools and communities in England to try and change attitudes to singing.

-Music, we are prepared to admit, is an echo of personality.
-Choosing what to listen to is one form of self-definition.
-It could potentially have a significant role to play in forming social bonds.
-But it can equally become a cause of pressure and inhibition.
+It’s also an echo of personality.
+Choosing what to listen to is a form of self-definition.
+It can play a role in forming social bonds, just as it can cause pressure and inhibition to maintain those bonds.

-Rigged by stereotypes, music is often a fast-track to ridicule.
-How many personal treasures lie on hidden CDs that must never be exposed?
-How many times have we pretended to love songs purely because they are ‘arbitrarily popular’, in order to benefit reputation?
-There is almost always some level of deception or silence regarding music taste which is designed to uphold a social credibility.
-The connection with age could be the most crucial of all.
+Music is often a fast-track to ridicule.
+It is easy to deride someone’s taste or involvement with music.
+How many personal favourites must lie on hidden CDs that must never be exposed?
+How many times have we pretended to love songs purely because they are popular?
+Upholding social credibility is all-important.

-The volume of news turning music into a farce is stunning.
 A newspaper interview with James Blunt revealed an all-too-familiar paradox: he is apparently the most hated man in British pop, and yet one of the most successful.
-How can the two co-exist?
-As music becomes as much about madness over method, I grow ever prouder of my dear favourites, as I’m sure we all do.

 Gareth Malone and ‘The Choir’

-The new ‘Phoenix’ choir had only four weeks to produce a CD for their application, and a two month wait for the result caused a real dip in motivation.
+The new ‘Phoenix’ choir had only four weeks to produce an application CD, and a two month wait for the result caused a real dip in motivation.
 The struggle for commitment, discipline, and quality is felt and suffered by Gareth at every step.
-He takes the challenge for the golden rewards, the epiphany moments, which his students are driven to believe will come.

 The Choir II, ‘Boys Don’t Sing’

 It is reminsicent of The Breakfast Club, when some of the group realise their own social stigmas.
-A painful silence meets contemplation: if the disonant four passed each other in the corridor, wouldn’t the athletic, popular Andy just blindly ignore the nerdish Brian?
+A painful silence meets contemplation: if the disonant four passed each other in the corridor, wouldn’t the athletic Andy just blindly ignore the nerdish Brian?

-Music, with the right figurehead, can unlock this means of expression, or the fear to express, which is otherwise bottled up with nowhere to go.
+With the right figurehead, music can unlock this means of expression, or the fear to express, which is otherwise bottled up with nowhere to go.
 Deborah Ross’ Independent review says it all: ‘it has to be as profoundly a moving piece of television as has ever been made’.